 From this approach, the Trust has seen a reduction in Clostridium difficile rates, and we’re seeing a much higher profile of antibiotic stewardship within the Trust because we can report incredibly robust data right up to the exec level.

-How is the Trust using CMM EPMA data to reduce missed doses?
+How is the Trust using System C EPMA data to reduce missed doses?

-The data generated by CMM is helping us to reduce the amount of missed doses in the Trust because we now know exactly what the missed dose rate is and the reason why.
+The data generated by System C is helping us to reduce the amount of missed doses in the Trust because we now know exactly what the missed dose rate is and the reason why.

 For example, at four o’clock every morning an email goes to the ward sister of any dose of a critical medicine within the last 24 hours that’s been missed on that ward.
 That info is then taken to the morning handover so they can address the issue.